King7D/Youtube-Converter/README.md

 ## Usage
 To use the Youtube Converter, follow these steps:
--Edit the Youtube Converter.ipynb file and replace your_download_path_here with the path where you want the downloaded files to be saved.
+- Edit the Youtube Converter.ipynb file and replace your_download_path_here with the path where you want the downloaded files to be saved.
--Run the script.
+- Run the script.

 The script will download the video from the specified URL and convert it to MP3 format, saving it to the specified directory.